 Property.
 Pexels Image.

-This article presents the revenue breakdown of Berkshire Hathaway’s insurance segment.
+This page presents the revenue breakdown of Berkshire Hathaway’s insurance segment.
 For an overview of Berkshire’s insurance revenue, you may visit this page: Berkshire Hathaway insurance vs non-insurance revenue.

 Berkshire Hathaway’s insurance revenue consists of multiples sources, including premiums earned from insurance underwriting and investment income.

-Please note that the revenue data provided does not account for the eliminations due to intersegment transactions.
+Please note that the revenue data presented here does not account for the eliminations due to intersegment transactions.
 Consequently, the total sum of these revenues may slightly differ from the final amount presented in the company’s consolidated statements of earnings.

 That said, let’s look at Berkshire’s insurance revenue by segment.